Emmanuel Boateng (footballer, born 1994): Columbus Crew

 On 14 August 2020, Boateng was traded to the Columbus Crew in exchange for Axel Sjöberg, reuniting him with former LA Galaxy teammate Gyasi Zardes.
 He made his debut on 20 August 2020, coming on as a substitute in a 3–0 win over the Chicago Fire.
-He won the MLS Cup for being part of the squad even though he didn't play in the final match and was an unused substitute for the match.
-His team won by a 3–0 win through a Lucas Zelarayán brace and a goal from Derrick Etienne.
-That win was the teams first trophy since 2008.
+Later that season, he won the 2020 MLS Cup with Columbus.
 His fellow Ghanaian compatriots Jonathan Mensah and Harrison Afful played the full 90 minutes though.
 Columbus declined their contract option on Boateng following their 2020 season.

 New England Revolution

 On 7 January 2021, Boateng signed with New England Revolution as a free agent.
 Following the 2022 season, New England opted to decline his contract option.
-He re-signed with the club on 24 February 2023.
+He re-signed with the club to a one-year contract on 24 February 2023, and again for an additional year on 2 January 2024.

+San Diego FC

+On 6 January 2025, Boateng was traded from New England to expansion side San Diego FC in exchange for $200,000 in general allocation money.
+He scored a goal in a 6–0 preseason friendly victory over New York Red Bulls on 16 February ahead of the team's inaugural season.